-Home loss payments are applicable where there is;
+Home loss payments are applicable where there is:

-- A compulsory acquisition of an interest in the dwelling - The making of a housing order in respect of the dwelling - Where the land has been acquired by an authority possessing compulsory purchase powers
+- A compulsory acquisition of an interest in the dwelling - The making of a housing order in respect of the dwelling - An acquisition of the dwelling and land by an authority possessing compulsory purchase powers.

-Home loss payments could be claimed if the tenant has occupied the property as their sole residence for a period of one year prior to displacement and/or the tenant is a Secure.
+Home loss payments could be claimed if the tenant has occupied the property as their sole residence for a period of one year prior to displacement and/or the tenant is a Secure or Fixed Term Tenant.